bushramagdy3/doordash-javafx-board-game/README.md

 ## Disclaimer

 This is a non-commercial educational project.
 Character names and themed references associated with *Monsters, Inc.* belong to their respective rights holders.
-Visual and audio assets remain the property of their original creators.